tf2pickup-pl/docs.tf2pickup.pl/docs/components-introduction.md

 We provide a [docker image](https://github.com/tf2pickup-org/tf2-gameserver)

-The site deployment can be done in both ways:
+The site deployment can be done in one of two ways:

 - bundled - server, client, game server(s) and optionally voice server on one host,
 - divided - server and client are hosted on one host and game server(s) are on another one, this does not exclude hosting game servers on multiple different hosts.